-Blume … a little tube of calm… the first and best hand and body lotion for calming and relaxing daily stress whilst caring for dry skin.
+Blume … a little tube of calm… the best hand and body lotion for calming and relaxing daily stress whilst caring for dry skin.

 Cells affect cells.
 Science says it only takes one cell anywhere in the body to control and affect every other cell.